fpgasystems/hdev_install/README.md

 Please note that you have the flexibility to utilize any other environment variable distinct from ```$USER``` to define your paths.

-## Installing dependencies (this simulates alveo-cluster/playbooks/cli-install.yml)
+## Prerequisite software

 To ensure proper functionality, the following tools must be present on the server for SGRT to run:

+### GitHub CLI
+[GitHub CLI](https://cli.github.com) must be available on the server.

-### Xilinx tools
+### Xilinx tools and platforms
-In the case of deployment servers, only one XRT version should be present on the system.

 * **XRT (Xilinx RunTime):** To ensure proper operation, a valid XRT version must be present in the designated ```XRT_PATH```.
 * **Vivado and Vitis_HLS:**  In order to run SGRT effectively, it is mandatory to have valid versions of Vivado and Vitis_HLS installed within the specified ```XILINX_TOOLS_PATH```.
 * **Vitis:** The inclusion of the Vitis Development Core is optional but can be beneficial.
 If you choose to install it, please ensure that it is also placed within the ```XILINX_TOOLS_PATH``` directory for seamless integration.

+Finally, as a vital requirement, all platforms installed on the deployment server must be readily available within the designated ```XILINX_PLATFORMS_PATH``` directory.

+## System configuration

+Mencionar els grups

-### GitHub CLI
+### Vivado configuration
-hola

-## Setting up Xilinx tools

 ## Limitations
-* Deployment servers (those with at least one Xilinx reconfigurable device) can have only one valid version of Xilinx tools.
-* SGRT has only been tested on Ubuntu.
+* SGRT has only been tested on Ubuntu 20.04.6 LTS.
+* For deployment servers, it's imperative to maintain a single version of the Xilinx toolset (comprising XRT, Vivado, and Vitis_HLS) on the system.
+Multiple versions of these tools should not coexist to ensure proper operation.

 # License